microsoft/WhatTheHack/031-DevOpsWithGitHub/Coach/README.md

-# What The Hack - IoT Hack of the Century - Coach Guide
+# What The Hack - DevOps with GitHub - Coach Guide

 ## Introduction
-Welcome to the coach's guide for the IoT Hack of the Century What The Hack.
+Welcome to the coach's guide for the DevOps with GitHub What The Hack.
 Here you will find links to specific guidance for coaches for each of the challenges.

 **NOTE:** If you are a Hackathon participant, this is the answer guide.
 Don't cheat yourself by looking at these during the hack!
 Go learn something. :)